 In New York I have decided to learn to sail on a carpe diem move, and ended up joining a local sailing club.
 It was awesome, I meeting all the people, and being on the water felt great.
 Now I'm in a landlocked city, lol, but I want a lot more of this sort of thing.
 Maybe learn to fly next. :)

 There's a lot in my background I'm working to get back to.
-Like lucid dreaming and meditation, writing, lots of callisthenics and serious cycling practice, and am kind of struggling with re-adjusting to a primal / paleo lifestyle.
+Like lucid dreaming and meditation, writing, lots of callisthenics and serious cycling practice, and am kind of struggling with lowering my carb intake.
 I was kind of paleo before I knew paleo existed, and I felt absolutely awesome around that time...
-(Note that I do NOT have acute grain phobia, but I try to cut down on carbs and prefer meat without a side, or with greens only.)
+Note that I do NOT have acute grain phobia, but I definitely prefer meat without a side, or with greens only - also I really like good vegetarian food.
 I guess I should also practice more on the piano.

 Here's a list of newspapers and magazines I'm subscribed to (digitally), it gives a good overview of me I think: Financial Times, Wall Street Journal, Wired, GQ, Rolling Stone, Dazed and Confused, New Left Review.

 For books, I love the novels of William Gibson, got exhilarated and cried on Raw Shark Texts, I absolutely love folktales and legends in unadulterated form, read most of Poe and all of Lovecraft as a teenager, have a slight snobby disdain for Pratchett and Douglas Adams (nothing too serious though), I got captivated by Sorokin's Ice, but nowadays a fair share of the reading I do is of the learning / techincal sort... :)